 Fall 2016: We have a great community here on Thetis.
 Our hub of activity is the well-used Community Centre, Forbes Hall.
 The kitchen is used often, with a super group of volunteers offering up great meals, and events.

-Currently we hold “Soup’s On” lunches on Wednesdays from early fall until early spring.And for the past six years in August we’ve held the annual “Summer Soiree & Art Auction”, the biggest fundraiser of the year.
+On Wednesdays from September through April, we hold “Soup’s On” lunches, for six Augusts in a row we held the “Summer Soiree & Art Auction”, the biggest fundraiser of the year.
 We also hold smaller fundraisers and events just for the fun of it.
 Occasionally we put on a “Supper’s On”, just a casual, comfort food meal, people love to “come as they are”, and sit down to some hearty food.

 August 6 2016 Summer Soiree ~ This year’s fundraising event was the best yet!
 With a threatening sky, we decided to just go for it, and even though a small sprinkling of raindrops graced the event, it wasn’t enough to dampen our spirits.
 A few umbrellas popped up, but somehow it all added to the charm.